oracle-livelabs/oci/gdk-oci-logging/04-configure-logging/configure-logging.md

     ![Copy MicronautCustomLog OCID](images/micronaut-custom-log-copy-ocid.jpg#input)

 Congratulations!
-In this lab, you configured the application to use the OCI Object Storage bucket created earlier.
+In this lab, you configured OCI Logging by creating a Log Group and a Custom Log object.

 You may now **proceed to the next lab**.